 1. Mighty Max Battery 12V

-The Mighty Max Battery 12V is a lead-acid rechargeable solar battery that provides amazing storage for solar energy.
+The Mighty Max Batteries are lead-acid rechargeable solar batteries that provide amazing solar battery storage options.
 It is a very versatile solar battery that can provide exceptional performance in both low and high temperatures.
 This solar battery improves the design of typical lead-acid batteries by incorporating absorbed glass mat (AGM) technology.